MultiPoolMiner/MultiPoolMiner/README.txt

 	It can switch at any moment but to put the negative value into perspective:
 	Takes 6 minutes for 20% to reduce to 10%.
 	Takes 28 minutes for 20% to reduce to 1%.

+Example 2:
+	If SwitchingPrevention = 4 and accuracy of most profitable coin = 90%
+	Then NegativeValue = -40%

+	It takes 13 minutes for 40% to reduce to 10%.
+	0.9 ^ 13 * 40 = 10

 Determination of "biased" estimated profit: